UUFR’s Natural Environment

 © R. Outcalt, CC BY-SA 4.

+Our Bald Cypress Covenant Tree (adjacent to Wade Avenue) was planted in 2021 as part of a Greenfaith action.
 The plaque reads: “Planting a tree is an act of faith in the future.
 Planted November 18, 2021 by the members of the Unitarian Universalist Fellowship of Raleigh in honor of our commitment to Climate Justice.”

 Memorial Garden